Skip to content

 deserializer = Callable[[bytes], Any]

-In some cases, data may already be serialized in which case an identity function can be passed as the serializer/deserializer (e.g., lambda x: x).
+Most methods also support specifying an alternative serializer or deserializer to the default.
 Implementing a custom serializer may be beneficial for complex structures where pickle/cloudpickle (the default serializers used by ProxyStore) are innefficient.
 E.g.,

 import torch